CheyneWeb3/ToshibaSwap-System-Sustaining-Tokenomics/SwapV2 Pre Audit.md

 ### 💼 Summary

-> Your final SwapWithFee contract is secure, maintainable, and highly functional.
+SwapV2 contract is secure, maintainable, and highly functional.
 It successfully supports flexible fee logic, ETH handling, Uniswap-based routing, and gasless UX—all in a clean and modern Solidity design.
 No critical issues remain, and prior audit flags have been fully addressed.